 Windy Tanner is a clinical and environmental microbiologist with training and experience in infectious disease epidemiology.
 She has a Bachelor of Science degree in Biochemistry and Masters of Science and Doctor of Philosophy degrees in Public Health.
 Following her undergraduate training, Dr. Tanner worked in the infectious diseases section of a clinical reference laboratory and obtained her certification in clinical microbiology from the American Society for Clinical Pathology.
 She then went on to lead the environmental microbiology section of the Utah Public Health Laboratory for 7 years while pursuing her Masters and PhD.
 Dr. Tanner's research is primarily focused on antimicrobial-resistant organisms and the SARS-CoV-2 virus in natural and clinical environments and the spread of resistance factors in healthcare and community settings.
-She is also interested in other waterborne pathogens such as Legionella, and the effect of disinfectants and other water quality parameters on shaping the microbiome of water systems and bacterial cross resistance between disinfectants and antibiotics.
-Dr. Tanner also studies the role of biofilms in the dissemination and antimicrobial resistance gene exchange of waterborne pathogens.
+She is also interested in waterborne pathogens such as Legionella and Salmonella Typhi, wastewater-based epidemiology, bacterial cross resistance between disinfectants and antibiotics, and the role of biofilms in antimicrobial resistance gene exchange in waterborne pathogens.
 She has a passion for Global Health work and has worked on multiple projects focused on environmental antimicrobial resistance in low and middle income countries.

 Education & Training

 - Environmental Niches of Salmonella TyphiJamshoro, Pakistan 2019Bill and Melinda Gates Foundation Grand Challenges Exploration grant to study Salmonella Typhi in the environment in Sindh Province, Pakistan.